heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 ### 2. Synchronization problem
  The other issue than the time complexity is the synchronization problem.
-This is because the the functions above share the same data structures and the current price of the simulator is determined at function3(3_4).
+This is because the functions above share the same data structures and the current price of the simulator is determined at function3(3_4).
 At first I thought providing mutual exclusions on the unit of each index of the array would be enough.
 However as the current price is determined at function3(3_4), I had to provide mutual exclusions on the unit of each functions(1,2,3).

 ### 3. Performance
  I performed an experiment by using POSTMAN.